 A mix of old and new: Via del Governo Vecchio

 Located near Piazza Navona, I love walking down Via del Governo Vecchio.
 Not only does the street have some of my favorite wine bars in Rome (Cul du Sac and Il Piccolo), it is also packed with lovely shops.
-There are small boutiques which range from reasonable to splurge worthy, and a good selection of vintage stores as well.
+There are small boutiques that range from reasonable to splurge-worthy, and a good selection of vintage stores as well.